Likh-Alex/posts-application-backend/README.md

 2. Download the [source code](https://github.com/Likh-Alex/posts-backend)
 3. Open the source code in your IDE and run `PostsApplication` class which is located in `src/main/java/com/dev/postsapp/`

-### Now application is able to fetch data from external API and redirect in to frontend.
+### Now application is able to fetch data from external API and redirect in to the client.

-- In order to see complete application please proceed with [frontend part](https://github.com/Likh-Alex/posts-frontend) setup, if you did not do it yet.
+- In order to render the data on the client side - please proceed with [frontend part](https://github.com/Likh-Alex/posts-frontend) setup, if you did not do it yet.